What is it?

 When will I know if I'm chosen as a finalist?

-The 2018 finalists were announced on February 22.
+The 7-10 finalists will be announced on or about February 21.

 Questions may be directed to Erik Rotman, communications coordinator of the Graduate Division.